kingakisielinska/mObywatel-user-guide/docmanagement/mPojazd.md

 1. **Issued certificates** - view of certificates issued to the user along with the validity status.
 2. **History of activity** - history of downloads and issued certificates.
-3. **Regulations** - displays the regulations accepted by the user.
+3. **Terms and conditions** - displays the regulations accepted by the user.
 6. **Delete the mPojazd service** - revokes the issued certificates and deletes the document.